epam/ai-dial-chat-themes/README.md

   }
 }
 ```
-Specify a full path to your images (e.g. `https://some-path.svg`) if you are hosting them in the external source.
+Specify a full path to your images (e.g. `https://some-path.svg`) if you are hosting them at the external source.

 ## Customize Theme Colors